Hello, and welcome.

 • Set up a time for an ‘intake’ session (just for us grown-ups);

-• Discuss a therapeutic support plan with you;
+• Discuss a therapeutic support or assessment plan with you;

 • Get to know your child and their strengths and challenges;

-• See them regularly for fun, engaging sessions; and
+• See them regularly for fun, engaging sessions (or conduct an assessment); and

 • Meet or chat with you regularly to discuss their progress.